Desperados: Wanted Dead or Alive

-A fourth entry, Desperados III, was developed by Mimimi Productions and published by THQ Nordic.
-The game was released for Windows, PlayStation 4 and Xbox One in June 2020.
+The game is the first in the Desperados series, initially followed in 2006 by Desperados 2: Cooper's Revenge and in 2007 by a stand-alone expansion Helldorado.
+A multiplayer-oriented title that would have been called Desperados Gangs was in development when Spellbound shut down.
+The series was revived in 2020 with Desperados III developed by Mimimi Productions and published by THQ Nordic.

 Plot

-In 1881, an outlaw known only as "El Diablo" and whose face has never been seen by any living soul is responsible for the armed holdup of several trains.
-The railroad company Twinnings & Co puts up a reward of $15,000 for whoever brings El Diablo in dead or alive.
-John Cooper, a traveling gunfighter, decides to pursue the bounty despite being warned off by cantankerous U.S. Marshal Jackson, who claims to have an official warrant to capture El Diablo.
+In 1881, a bandit gang commits armed holdups of several trains.
+The railroad company Twinnings & Co puts up a reward of $15,000 for whoever brings those responsible in dead or alive.
+John Cooper, a traveling gunfighter, decides to pursue the bounty and gathers a team of his old acquaintances: explosives fanatic Sam Williams; Doc McCoy, a physician, sharpshooter and lockpicker; and gambler and con-woman Kate O'Hara.

-Cooper gathers a team of his old acquaintances; ex-prospector and explosives fanatic Sam Williams; Doc McCoy, a physician with hidden talents as a sharpshooter and lockpicker, and gambler and con-woman Kate O'Hara.
-The group manages to apprehend El Diablo's right-hand man Pablo Sanchez, but as they attempt to deliver him to the authorities, they run into (and thwart) an ambush set by El Diablo's bandits.
-This and Sanchez revealing that Diablo has an inside man who has been helping him plan the robberies and stay ahead of the law convinces Cooper that Smith, the railroad agent who hired him, is the snitch.
+After questioning cantankerous U.S. Marshal Jackson, the group apprehends bandit gang leader Pablo Sanchez, whom Jackson has implicated, but as they attempt to deliver him to the authorities, they run into (and thwart) an ambush set by another gang of bandits.
+This, and Sanchez's revelation that a masked outlaw known only as "El Diablo" is behind the robberies and has a snitch at Twinnings, convinces Cooper that Sanchez must be innocent.

-Smith is assassinated before Cooper can get answers, and with Jackson sending a posse to pursue Cooper on charges of murder, he frees Sanchez from prison and enlists his help.
-Sanchez guides the team to Socorro to track down Carlos, a local who is sheltering El Diablo.
-Mia Yung, a young Chinese American girl, also joins the team after Jackson's deputies kill her father in his own store, vowing revenge.
-While Cooper listens in on a conversation between Carlos and one of El Diablo's representatives, Doc and Kate are taken hostage.
+Cooper deduces that Smith, Twinning's partner, is El Diablo's snitch, but Smith is assassinated before Cooper can get answers.
+With Jackson sending a posse to pursue the bounty hunters on charges of murder, Cooper frees Sanchez from prison and enlists his help.
+Sanchez guides the team to Socorro to track down Carlos, a local tavern owner and underling of El Diablo.
+Mia Yung, a young Chinese American girl, also joins the team after Jackson's deputies kill her father in his own waystation, vowing revenge.

+While Cooper listens in on a conversation between Carlos and one of El Diablo's representatives (in which Carlos dies), Doc and Kate are taken hostage.
 Cooper, Sam, Mia, and Sanchez secretly follow El Diablo's gang as they use a hijacked train to deliver supplies to their boss's hideout in a remote cave.
-El Diablo captures the group in a trap and imprisons them while he prepares to torture Sanchez to death for betraying him.
-They escape with the help of Mia's pet monkey, Mr. Leone.
-Cooper rescues Sanchez and finally confronts El Diablo.
+El Diablo captures the group in a trap and imprisons them while he offers Sanchez a chance to join his gang as an alternative to being tortured to death.
+The gang escapes with the help of Mia's pet monkey, Mr. Leone; Cooper rescues Sanchez and confronts El Diablo.
 To his shock, Diablo reveals that he is actually Marshal Jackson.
-After a brutal fight, Cooper finishes Diablo off with his knife and collect the reward, making sure that everyone in his gang gets an equal share before they part ways.
+After a gunfight, Cooper finishes Jackson off with his knife, and the latter falls out of his office's window to his death.